Former Manchester United player Sir Bobby Charlton diagnosed with dementia

 Sir Bobby’s wife, Lady Norma Charlton, said she hoped that the knowledge of his diagnosis - first reported by the Telegraph - could help others.

 Sir Bobby’s dementia diagnosis means he is now the fifth member of England's 1966 World Cup-winning side to be told he has the disease.

-Along with Bobby’s his brother, Jack, and Nobby Stiles, Martin Peters and Ray Wilson - who died in 2019 and 2018 respectively - also suffered with dementia.
-The latter three only being in their sixties when they received the life-changing diagnosis.
+Along with Bobby and his brother, Nobby Stiles, Martin Peters and Ray Wilson also suffered with dementia.
+The latter three only being in their sixties when they received the life-changing diagnosis, they died in 2020, 2019 and 2018 respectively.